AltropInc/alt/doc/script/AltroNode.md

 &nbsp;       preload("mychild", "TestClass.alt");
 &nbsp;   }
 }</pre>
-* **func preload(name: string; file: string; input: tuple): bool;** It creates a child in the given mame from an Altro script file with an input expression required by the constructor of the class specified in the file and the loading process is in a seperate thread.<br><pre>
+* **func preload(name: string; file: string; input: tuple): bool;** It creates a child in the given name from an Altro script file with an input expression required by the constructor of the class specified in the file and the loading process is in a separate thread.<br><pre>
 using sys;
 object test
 {